rug-bettinardi/human-motion-classification/README.md

 - **Recall**: also known as sensitivity, is the fraction of examples classified as positive, among the total number of positive examples.
 In other words, the number of true positives divided by the number of true positives plus false negatives.

----

-### References

-- Bruno, B., Mastrogiovanni, F., Sgorbissa, A., Vernazza, T., Zaccaria, R.:
-Analysis of human behavior recognition algorithms based on acceleration data.
-In: IEEE Int Conf on Robotics and Automation (ICRA), pp. 1602--1607 (2013)

-- Bruno, B., Mastrogiovanni, F., Sgorbissa, A., Vernazza, T., Zaccaria, R.:
-Human motion modelling and recognition: A computational approach.
-In: IEEE Int Conf on Automation Science and Engineering (CASE), pp. 156--161 (2012)